IFPRMENA/arabspatialblog/_posts/events/2014-08-01-building-resilience-for-food-and-nutrition-security.md

 - Identify key approaches and tools to build resilience to shocks;
 - Set priorities for action by different actors and in different regions; and
 - Identify knowledge and action gaps in research, policy, and programming that need to be met or scaled up in order to successfully build resilience to food and nutrition insecurity.

+For more information, please go to the [conference website](http://www.2020resilience.ifpri.info/).